simeononsecurity/simeononsecurity.ch/content/articles/dod-manual-8140.03-cyberspace-workforce-qualification-and-management-program/index.en.md

 ## Applicability

-The **DoD Manual 8140.03** is applicable to a wide range of entities within the Department of Defense (DoD) and outlines the qualifications and requirements for personnel assigned to positions requiring the performance of **cyberspace work**.
+The **DoD Manual 8140.03** is applicable to many entities within the Department of Defense (DoD) and outlines the qualifications and requirements for personnel assigned to positions requiring the performance of **cyberspace work**.
 The manual's applicability extends to various DoD components and organizational entities, including:

 - **OSD (Office of the Secretary of Defense)**
 - **Military Departments**